Roasted Tomato Basil Soup Flavorful and Simple Recipe

 – Fiber: 3g

 This soup is low in calories but high in flavor.
 It offers vitamins and minerals from the tomatoes and basil.
-For the full recipe, check out the details above.

 Step-by-Step Instructions